00015775/CorrNet/macOS_en.md

 macOS：

--macOS 13 Ventura or higher
+- macOS 13 Ventura or higher
--Apple Silicon(M1/M2/M3) or Intel.
+- Apple Silicon(M1/M2/M3) or Intel.
--More than 8GB of memory (16GB recommended)
+- More than 8GB of memory (16GB recommended)

 Framework requirements:

--Python 3.9 (most stable support PyTorch+decord)
+- Python 3.9 (most stable support PyTorch+decord)
--PyTorch 2.2 or above (native support MPS) -torchvision/torchaudio is the same version.
+- PyTorch 2.2 or above (native support MPS)
+- torchvision/torchaudio is the same version.
--CUDA(macOS without CUDA) is not required.
+- CUDA(macOS without CUDA) is not required.

 ---